How to Grow Potatoes for Beginners

 Soil

-Soil is a consideration too when it comes to planting potatoes.
-Potatoes thrive in acidic soil with a pH of 4.8-5.5, unlike many other vegetables.
-Not sure what the PH of your soil is, you can get a testing kit.
+Unlike many other vegetables, potatoes thrive in acidic soil with a pH of 4.8-5.5.
+If you are not sure what the PH of your soil is, you can get a testing kit.
 Remember to keep track of your soil’s PH in your garden planner.

 Watering